Hurricane Laura: Smashes into southern US coast, causes 'chemical spill' at major plant

 Jimmy Ray was among those heeding evacuation orders in Lake Charles, Louisiana.

-"We were going to try to ride it out at the house, but we found out that it was going to be too bad," Mr Ray told AFP outside an evacuation facility.
+"We were going to try to ride it out at the house, but we found out that it was going to be too bad," Ray told AFP outside an evacuation facility.

 Another evacuee in Lake Charles, Patricia Como, said her sister, her brother, cousins and other family members had stayed behind but she was "not going to take a chance".

-"I'm not going to play with the good lord," Ms Como said.
+"I'm not going to play with the good lord," Como said.

 In New Orleans, devastated by Hurricane Katrina in 2005, the historic French Quarter was empty of tourists, while sandbags were piled up in front of the doorways of colonial-style buildings and windows were boarded up with plywood.

-The city remains traumatised from Katrina, which made landfall as a Category 3 storm, flooding 80 per cent of the city and killing more than 1800 people.
+The city remains traumatised from Katrina, which made landfall as a category-3 storm, flooding 80 per cent of the city and killing more than 1800 people.

 Laura earlier caused flooding in Haiti and the Dominican Republic, killing at least 25 people.